eparlato/bowling-game-kata/bowling-game-kata.md

 https://sites.google.com/site/unclebobconsultingllc/home/articles/the-bowling-game-an-example-of-test-first-pair-programming

+* Before start writing tests, it's better to fully understand how to solve the problem, what is the input, what is the output, and why.
+In this case, it's better to solve some cases on paper first, then you can write tests.

 * the tests show whether you need a new class or not.
 Don't build them until the code forces you to

 Rewrite it with following differences